Shaista005/ProjectManagement/defination.md

 * Tracking work plans and performance metrics
 * Assisting other members of the operation team
 * Ensuring timely responses to requests for information

+### Stakeholders
+Stakeholders are people who are interested in and affected by the project's completion and success.